Program - Day Two

 9:45 a.m. – 12:15 p.m.

 This is the first half of a full-day workshop.
-This workshop will bring together sending and receiving institutions to strengthen transfer pathways from engineering technology diplomas to accredited engineering degrees.
+This workshop will bring together sending and receiving institutions to strengthen engineering technology to accredited engineering transfer pathways.
 Facilitators will share information about past ONCAT projects and the engineering transfer landscape in Canada.
 We will cover such topics as working with an accrediting body, implementing a new admission process, opportunities for sending institutions and visioning for the future.

 Participants will: